revdotcom/revai-node-sdk/README.md

 // or submit via a public url
 var job = await client.submitJobUrl("https://www.rev.ai/FTC_Sample_1.mp3");

+// or from audio data, this requires that you also provide a filename const stream = fs.createReadStream("./path/to/file.mp3");
+var job = await client.submitJobAudioData(stream, "file.mp3");
 ```

 `job` will contain all the information normally found in a successful response from our